ibm-cloud-docs/containers/cs_tutorials_istio.md

 When you deploy BookInfo, Envoy sidecar proxies are injected as containers into your app microservices' pods before the microservice pods are deployed.
 Istio uses an extended version of the Envoy proxy to mediate all inbound and outbound traffic for all microservices in the service mesh.
 For more about Envoy, see the [Istio documentation ![External link icon](../icons/launch-glyph.svg "External link icon")](https://istio.io/docs/concepts/what-is-istio/overview/#envoy).

+1. Label the `default` namespace with `istio-injection=enabled`.
+    ```
+    kubectl label namespace default istio-injection=enabled
+    ```
+    {: pre}

-1. Deploy the BookInfo app.
+2. Deploy the BookInfo app.
 When the app microservices deploy, the Envoy sidecar is also deployed in each microservice pod.

    ```
-   kubectl apply -f samples/bookinfo/kube/bookinfo.yaml -n istio-system
+   kubectl apply -f samples/bookinfo/kube/bookinfo.yaml
    ```
    {: pre}

-2. Ensure that the microservices and their corresponding pods are deployed:
+3. Ensure that the microservices and their corresponding pods are deployed:

    ```
-   kubectl get svc -n istio-system
+   kubectl get svc
    ```
    {: pre}